rapidsai/docs/gpuci/gpuci.md

 When a new PR is opened or an existing one has been updated, gpuCI will trigger a build and embed the results of the build into the status of the PR.

 > **NOTE:** gpuCI may request `Can one of the admins verify this patch?` in a comment on the PR.
-If this appears, one of the members of the RAPIDS team needs to respond to approve the PR.
-See the commands list below for available commands.
+If this appears, one of the PICs for the RAPIDS library needs to respond to approve the PR.
+See the commands list [below](#admins---approving-pr-builds) for available commands.

 ### Comment on PR